113ll3/Ibmclouddocscli/ts_createapps.md

 To install the dev plug-in, you must first install the [IBM Cloud CLI](https://console.bluemix.net/docs/cli/reference/bluemix_cli/get_started.html#getting-started).

-To use the dev plug-in itself, you must install it by running the following command: `bx plugin install dev -r Bluemix`
+To use the dev plug-in itself, you must install it by running the following command: `ibmcloud plugin install dev -r Bluemix`

 For running and debugging apps locally, you must also install [Docker](https://www.docker.com/get-docker).